bentoml/BentoML/docs/source/concepts.rst

 All three methods in the Programmatic Access section above, can be used for doing single-machine batch offline model serving.
 Depends on the format of input data.
-An inferencing computation job can be started either with BentoService's Python API or Bash CLI command.
+An inference computation job can be started either with BentoService's Python API or Bash CLI command.
 This made it very easy to integrate with Job scheduling tools such as `Apache Airflow <https://airflow.apache.org/>`_ and `Celery <http://www.celeryproject.org/>`_.